 Column headings Description or method of calculation Year of MFN applied tariff Calendar year or start of fiscal year Binding coverage Share of HS six-digit subheadings containing at least one bound tariff line.
 Full binding coverage is indicated by 100 without further decimals.
 If some tariff lines are unbound but the result still rounds to 100 this is reflected by maintaining one decimal, i.e. 100.0.
 Simple average Simple average of the ad valorem or AVE HS six-digit duty averages.
 Duty-free Share of duty-free HS six-digit subheadings in the total number of subheadings in the product group.
 Partially duty-free subheadings are taken into account on a pro rata basis.
-Non-ad valorem duties Share of HS six-digit subheadings subject to non- ad valorem duties.
+Non-ad valorem duties Share of HS six-digit subheadings subject to non-ad valorem duties.
 When only part of the HS six-digit subheading is subject to non-ad valorem duties the percentage share of these tariff lines is used.
 Duties > 15 % Share of HS six-digit subheadings subject to ad valorem duties or AVEs greater than 15 per cent.
 When only part of the HS six-digit subheading is covered by such duties, the calculation is done on a pro rata basis.
-Duties > 3 × AVG Share of HS six-digit subheadings subject to ad valorem duties or AVEs greater than three times the national average.
+Duties > 3 AVG Share of HS six-digit subheadings subject to ad valorem duties or AVEs greater than three times the national average.
 When only part of the HS six-digit subheading is covered by such duties, the calculation is done on a pro rata basis.
-Concessions not yet implemented in 2020 Share of HS six-digit bound subheadings not yet implemented in 2020.
+Concessions not yet implemented in 2013 Share of HS six-digit bound subheadings not yet implemented in 2013.
 When only part of the HS six-digit subheading is covered by such duties the calculation is made on a pro rata basis.
 Maximum duty Maximum tariff line level ad valorem duty or AVE.
 Number of distinct duty rates Number of distinct duty rates.
 Non-ad valorem duties are always treated as distinct because AVE calculations would always yield distinct AVEs.
 For this indicator, however, duties not provided are not included in the count.
-Coefficient Standard deviation of tariff line duty rates divided https://www.yunbaogao.cn/report/index/report?reportId=5_8583
+Coefficient of variation Standard deviation of tariff line duty rates divided by the simple tariff line level average of all duty rates.
+Includes only ad valorem duties or AVEs.
+Number of MFN applied tariff lines Total number of MFN applied tariff lines